josantana/dryish.css/README.md

 upDRY.css
 =========

-A CSS methodology applied to a framework.
+A CSS methodology applied to a nonintrusive framework.

 Heavily based on [DRY CSS](http://www.slideshare.net/jeremyclarke/dry-css-a-dontrepeatyourself-methodology-for-creating-efficient-unified-and-scalable-stylesheets) (by [Jeremy Clarke](http://simianuprising.com/)) and [OOCSS](http://www.slideshare.net/stubbornella/object-oriented-css) (with some BEM and SMACSS), bundled with helpful selectors and a dead simple flex-based layout system.